itsdfish/SequentialSamplingModels.jl/docs/src/stDDM.md

 ```

 ### starting time
-The starting time parameter \(s\) denotes how much earlier one attribute begins to affect the evidence accumulation process relative to the other(s).
-If \(s\) is negative, attribute 1 evidence is accumulated before attribute 2 evidence; if \(s\) is positive, attribute 1 evidence is accumulated after attribute 2 evidence.
-The absolute value of \(s\) indicates the difference in starting times for the two attributes.
+The starting time parameter $s$ denotes how much earlier one attribute begins to affect the evidence accumulation process relative to the other(s).
+If $s$ is negative, attribute 1 evidence is accumulated before attribute 2 evidence; if $s$ is positive, attribute 1 evidence is accumulated after attribute 2 evidence.
+The absolute value of $s$ indicates the difference in starting times for the two attributes.
 ```@example stDDM
 s = 0.10
 ```